 “L.fil.” and “L.f.” indicates Linnaeus the Younger, Linnaeus’ son and not Linnaeus himself.

-If, after typing the entire taxonomic name exactly as written on the front of the container, there are no matches, press the ‘Enter’ button on the keyboard.
+If, after typing the entire taxonomic name exactly as written on the front of the container, there are no matches, check the label for available information on the name.
+If author name and year is written on the container add the information in the following manner:

+Taxon name_Author, year

+For example: Ancylis paludana_Barrett, 1871

+Be sure not to add spaces around the underscore.

+Press the ‘Enter’ button on the keyboard.
 In the new field titled ‘Input family name’, begin to type the family name.
 If the name is family rank or higher then no input is needed.
 Family name is important because it helps us assign the name into the correct place in the taxonomic tree in Specify.

 If the family name does not autocomplete that means it is not in the taxonomy.
 Please type it in verbatim and press OK (tab and press Space bar).